The ongoing COVID-19 pandemic has come with a side effect none before it has evoked: Companies all over the world have sent employees home to work.

-If your company needs a phone system while employees are out of the office, a VoIP service could be the solution.
+If your company needs a phone system for remote employees, a VoIP service could be the solution.
 These let you make and receive phone calls through the Internet with a dedicated number over a desktop or web app.

 You can set up many of these services online in minutes, and a VoIP service should work over most Internet connections.
 Just ensure your service doesn’t require a physical PBX box setup.
 (A PBX box is like an Internet router and modem.
 Most don’t need it.)